+Facts

+<10%

+About 10% sometimes find that they are not treated fairly at work.

+10 tips about crisis management

-Crises and incidents Good crisis management comes down to being prepared and taking a systematic and proactive approach.
+Good crisis management comes down to being prepared and taking a systematic and proactive approach.
 Enhanced organisational preparedness will contribute towards an organisation that can act fast in a crisis.

 Prepare for the worst Establish a crisis plan and make sure that both managers and employees know what it says.
 The most important aspect of any good crisis plan is the work done on the road to its creation.
-This involves generating insights by discussing what different crisis situations may affect your business and how you can prevent illness through clear procedures.
-Make sure that your crisis plan clearly describes how it will be regularly tested and updated and who will be responsible for ensuring this happens.
+This involves getting insights by discussing what crisis situations may affect your business and how you can prevent illness through clear procedures.
+Make sure your crisis plan clearly describes how it will be regularly tested and updated and who will be responsible.

 The organisation's responsibility Formulate what specific risks may affect your organisation - on an individual, group and organisational level.
-Clarify the company's responsibility at all three levels.
+Clarify the company's responsibility at all levels.